wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/MemoryReduction/memory-reduction-TyTraCL-REMAINING-ISSUES.md

 TEST 16 fails.
 All other tests compile but there are many warnings on -Wunused-dummy-argument

 Currently stuck on some bug in the scalariser: it removes a non-map argument, see Analysis/ArgumentIODirs.pm line 767.
+Part of the reason is that somehow it expects the same variable name for the call arg and the sig arg.
+When they have the same name, it is still not right because the argument is not treated as non-map.

 ## 2021-05-21

 A simple stencil-map does not generate correct Fortran for the shell subroutine: we get